 How will this affect our lives?

 There are wide ranging applications for this technology.
-Buildings could be made invisible to cell phone signals, planes and tanks could be made invisible to radar and certain imaging, devices in hospitals could be shielded from disruption by MRI scanners, reversing the Doppler effect, and nanocircuits for computers.
+For example, buildings could be made invisible to cell phone signals, while planes and tanks could be made invisible to radar and certain imaging.

 What are the drawbacks?